-VALIP does not collect any PII/PHI on a form, therefore it is not subject to the Paperwork Reduction Act.
+Information is not collected on a form and is therefore not subject to the Paperwork Reduction Act.

 1.4 How will the information be checked for accuracy?
 How often will it be checked?

 These questions are related to privacy controls DI-1, Data Quality, and DI-2, Data Integrity and Integrity Board.